jacob-hudson/WSL-bootstrap/README.md

 # WSL-setup
-Customizations to my WSL (Windows Sybsystem for Linux) environment
+Customizations to my WSL (Windows Subsystem for Linux) environment